TariqAHassan/MelReformer/README.md

 # MelReformer

-Resizing inversion of variable length melspectrograms using vanilla Encoder/Decoder Transformer.
+Resizing inversion of variable length melspectrograms using a vanilla Encoder/Decoder Transformer.

 Please note that this repository contains ongoing work, and is not a final result (yet).